 PUT-INS/ TAKE-OUTS: Start at Spean Bridge.
 You can gauge the water levels here too!
 Park at the very back of the car park behind the woolen mill (NN 22212 81634).
 A small path leads from here down to the river.
 Take out near Mucomir Power Station.
 Drive out of Spean Bridge towards Inverness and take the minor road to Gairlochy at the Commando Memorial.
 Eventually you will pass over the hydro spillway (NN 18341 83847) - there is a layby here by the house, however if it is busy there are possible laybys a little further down this road that only add a half km or so of flat paddling.
 Another possibility is to continue down the River Lochy to the sea at Fort William.

 In low water if you want to avoid the flat scrape from Spean Bridge to High Bridge there is a possible put in on river left from the High Bridge road near Fairy Steps (NN 19981 81870).
 This is not an easy put in and involves a bit of steep scrambling!

 TIME NEEDED: The Spean gorge takes two or more hours.

-ACCESS HASSLES: The inhabitant of the house by the take out at the power station is extremely paddler unfriendly.
-Consider taking out further down the road just to avoid a shouting match or get out and away quickly.
-See “other notes”
+ACCESS HASSLES: The inhabitant of the house by the take out at the power station was extremely paddler unfriendly (see “other notes”), however he appears to have moved!

 WATER LEVEL INDICATORS: Gauge available here http://canoescotland.org/where-go/wheres-water